Smino

 Christopher Smith Jr. (born October 2, 1991), better known by his stage name Smino, is an American rapper and singer.
-Smino is the founder of the musical collective Zero Fatigue with Bari, Monte Booker, Jay2, and Ravyn Lenae.
-He is a member of the hip-hop supergroup Zoink Gang, with JID, Buddy and Guapdad 4000.
-He is also one third of the supergroup Ghetto Sage, with Saba and Noname.
+He is the founder of the musical collective Zero Fatigue with Bari, Monte Booker, Jay2, and Ravyn Lenae.
+He is one third of the supergroup Ghetto Sage, with Saba and Noname.
 Smino is signed to Downtown Records and Interscope.

 Smino initially gained local recognition in 2012 where he released a mixtape called Smeezy Dot Com, and a collaboration mixtape with Bari called Retail.
 In 2015, he released two EPs: S!Ck S!Ck S!Ck and blkjuptr.
 His debut studio album blkswn was released to critical acclaim on March 14, 2017.
 His second studio album, NØIR, was released on November 8, 2018.
-His third studio album, Luv 4 Rent was released on October 28, 2022.
+His third studio album, Luv 4 Rent, was released on October 28, 2022.
+His fourth studio album, Maybe in Nirvana, was released on December 6, 2024.

 Early life and education

-Christopher Smith Jr. was born into a musical family in St. Louis, Missouri: his father played keys, his mother sang, and his grandfather played bass guitar for Blues Hall of Fame musician Muddy Waters.
+Christopher Bjorn Smith Jr. was born on October 2, 1991, in St. Louis, Missouri, into a musical family; his father played keys, his mother sang, and his grandfather played bass guitar for Blues Hall of Fame musician Muddy Waters.
 Both his father and grandfather were given opportunities to take their music far, but they gave up their success to be with their families.
 When he was seven, his father gave him a set of drums, which he played in his church's band, and also began singing.
-Smino graduated from Hazelwood Central High School in 2010.
-A suburban high school located in Florissant, Missouri.
+Smino graduated from Hazelwood Central High School, a suburban high school located in Florissant, Missouri, in 2010.
 He later moved to Chicago, Illinois for college under the wing of his older cousin, singer Drea Smith.